This is Rudy Giuliani and this is the Rudy Giuliani show.

 I don't think they will.

-I think even if they get to the point of ceasefire, that's going to be something that he's going to want to bring Ukraine into because they're eventually going to have to make a tough decision.
+I think even if they get to the point of ceasefire, that's going to be something that he's going to want to bring Ukraine into because they're eventually going to have to make the tough decision.

 Do they give away some of their sovereign territory or not in order to get peace?

-And I don't like the idea of giving Russia anything because it just rewards them for having violated international law.
+because it just rewards them for having violated international law.

-But if we're talking about in order to end this, giving them half of what they acquired and half of the mineral-rich areas, and we get the other half of the mineral-rich areas, then that's a deal I think eventually can be made.
+But if we're talking about in order to end this, giving them half of what they acquired and half of the mineral rich areas, and we get the other half of the mineral rich areas, then that's a deal I think eventually can be made.

 Let's see, though.